dperez1026/labseven/new.md

  **step five**

  ![image](lab75.png)
- Then, I retyped `bash test.sh` to show that the tests now work after the fix.
+ Then, I retyped `bash test.sh` to show that the tests work after the fix.

  **step six**